Beam Alignment Using Trajectory Information in Mobile Millimeter-wave Networks: Introduction

-Due to the high cost and power consumption of the mixed-circuit components, mmWave systems normally rely fully or partially on analog beamforming, that are based on a pre-defined codebook for both initial access and the data transmissions \cite{alkhateeb}.
-In the current release of 5G, beamforming directions are based on brute-force beam searching over the beam codebooks, measurements and reporting \cite{li2020beam,9502647}.
-In the exhaustive narrow beam searching, the BS and the UE need to sweep almost all the combinations of beam pairs, which leads to a significant beam searching complexity.
-For instance, for a BS equipped with $32$ antennas and $3$-bit phase shifters, there are about $8^{32}$ beamforming vectors \cite{alkhateeb}.
-With such a huge search space, finding the optimal beam entails high complexity and overwhelms the useful channel time particularly during the mobility where the mmWave channels are constantly changing.
+In the current release of 5G, beam alignment is based on brute-force beam sweeping over the beam codebooks, measurements and reporting \cite{li2020beam,9502647}.
+In the exhaustive beam sweeping, the BS and UE need to sweep almost all the combinations of beam pairs, which leads to a significant beam searching overhead.